Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-If you slip on the stairs at Notre-Dame and break your ankle, travel insurance will refund your medical costs and will get you home for free.
+If you slip on the stairs at Notre Dame Cathedral and break your ankle, travel insurance will refund your medical costs and will get you home for free.

 If you get appendicitis while in Paris, travel insurance will cover your medical costs.

 If an immediate family member dies while you’re halfway across the world, travel insurance will help you get home immediately.